rayhanfay/interactive-car-animation/README.md

     git clone https://github.com/rayhanfay/interactive-car-animation.git
     ```

-2. Navigate into the project directory:
+2. Open the project in [NetBeans IDE](https://netbeans.apache.org/).
-    ```bash
-    cd interactive-car-animation
-    ```

-3. Open `index.html` in your browser to view the animation.
+3. Build and run the project directly within NetBeans.

 ## Usage

-Once opened in a browser, you can interact with the car using various on-screen controls or buttons.
+Once run in NetBeans, users can interact with the car through on-screen controls to change its direction and speed.

 ## Technologies

-- **HTML/CSS**: For structure and styling.
-- **JavaScript**: For interactivity and animation logic.
-- **SVG**: For scalable, high-quality graphics.
+- **Java**: Main programming language, handling application logic and interactivity.
+- **NetBeans IDE**: Required IDE for building and running the project.

 ## Contributing